-To sum up, what I think is important is to encourage your students to think about stories.
+To sum up, what I think is important is to encourage you to think about stories.

-This is fine for lower level students, but for students that are ready to take the IELTS test soon, they need to be able to express themselves much more clearly than that.
-They need to describe things and people via the use of anecdotes and tales.
+This is fine for lower-level students, but for students that are ready to take the IELTS test soon, you need to be able to express yourself much more clearly than that.

 This is especially true in Part Two, but I think stories and little anecdotes can be very useful in any part of the IELTS speaking test.

-If they do this in the test, then I am sure it will benefit them in terms of their overall score.
+If you can do this in the test, then I am sure it will benefit you in terms of your overall score.